 I’ve read the Dark Elf Trilogy three times and listened to the audiobook versions twice.
-I’ve read through the Hunter’s Blades Trilogy, (although it’s been years) and own a handful of Drizzt comics.
+I’ve read the novels through the Hunter’s Blades Trilogy, (although it’s been years), and own a handful of Drizzt comics.
 Suffice to say, I’m a big fan.

 I somehow missed out on playing any video game with Drizzt Do’Urden over the last 2 decades.
 I was hoping Dungeons & Dragons: Dark Alliance would be a nice place to start, but it, unfortunately, is not.

 Review scores looked bad.
 I watched Nextlander stream the game for a bit and it looked bland.
 But, Dark Alliance is on Game Pass, and even though Game Pass disappointed me recently with Conan Exiles, it’s still a free game, so there was no reason for me not to give it some playtime.
 Plus, who doesn’t love a loot game?